 Pinebook Pro First boot setup and tips

 You’ll want to refer to the Pinebook Pro Wiki.
 I don’t want to repeat anything there.
-The wiki will help you upon first login, to change user and root passwords, rename the ‘rock’ user account to your name, etc.
+The wiki will help you upon your first login, to change user and root passwords, rename the ‘rock’ user account to your name, etc.

 Tweak Mate desktop to match your ANSI keyboard – The Pinebook Pro ANSI’s first boot will start you off with some keys such as #, @, \, ~, etc. incorrectly mapped.
-To fix this, open keyboard preferences, then add United States English keyboard aka.
+To fix this, open keyboard preferences, then add the United States English keyboard, aka.
 English (US).
 Lastly, remove the default English (UK).